laguileracl/pdf-ultra-compressor/README.md

 - Quality-first scoring with “never worse” safeguard (copies original if no gain).
 - Optional perceptual quality gate (PSNR) to prevent visible degradation.
 - Anonymous telemetry (opt-out) records technical, privacy-safe metrics to improve algorithms.
 Disable with `--disable-telemetry`.
+ - New anti-noise mode to suppress artifacts on optimized PDFs (text/gray-safe filters and optional grayscale).
+Enable with `--anti-noise`.

 ## Highlights